 Concerned about how to keep your home warmer when the mercury drops?

 The U.S. Energy Information Administration estimates that 40 percent of all energy consumption is due to home heating.
-And renewable energy including solar and wind-generated power account for less than 5 percent of the energy used by homeowners to heat their homes.
+And renewable energy including solar and wind-generated power accounts for less than 5 percent of the energy used by homeowners to heat their homes.

 Unfortunately, a large percent of the energy used for home heating is wasted due to improper insulation, faulty construction and personal behaviors that don’t focus on energy conservation.

 Here are some simple tips to help reduce your energy consumption and costs, and keep your entire home warmer this winter.